-- The need of a separate community centre and not an allowance for community use within the local centre that is proposed. - Adequate provision for anticipated growth in school facilities. - A stand-alone health centre with GP surgery and pharmacy.
+- The need of a separate community centre and not an allowance for community use within the local centre that is proposed - Sports centre - Playing pitch provision - Burial ground provision - Adequate provision for anticipated growth in school facilities - A stand-alone health centre with GP surgery and pharmacy - Upgrade of Public Rights of Way connecting Hailey to the development - Dark Night skies

 Hailey PC believes that a full review of community infrastructure proposals will have to be negotiated with the WODC Planners and the developer to reach some agreement.
-WING supports this position and will maintain active opposition to any planning application that does not fully deliver the infrastructure that we believe is necessary.
+WING supports this position but will maintain active opposition to any planning application that does not fully deliver the infrastructure that we believe is necessary.